Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-53-the-wild-hunt.md

 "...Honestly?
 Not really.
 I’m hoping it doesn’t get fired in anger at all.
 But Yan said it himself, this is no ordinary hunt."

-"Yes…" Daniel scratched idly at the back of his neck where the Akyawentan version of a mosquito had visited him last night.
+"Yes..."
+Daniel scratched idly at the back of his neck where the Akyawentan version of a mosquito had visited him last night.
 The damn things could bite through a Ten’gewek’s thick hide, so a human’s much thinner and more delicate skin was no challenge at all, and the result always hurt.

 At least none of the native diseases knew what to do with a human body.
 Even the parasitic ones like the local version of malaria simply starved and died in the human body.
 Neither Yan or Vemik had picked up anything from Earth either, which was a good sign for future commerce, but that wasn’t necessarily conclusive; they’d only visited for a short time.
 On the other hand, if there were anything from Akyawentuo that was likely to jump species, it would have by now.

 Back to the problem at hand.
 Yan.

 "...That makes me worry," Daniel said.
-"Does he seem… okay?"
+"Does he seem... okay?"

 "I think the idea of meeting with the Corti rattled him more than he let on," Xiù suggested.
 "Let’s face it, they’re people whose sky-magic *we* speak highly of."